vikchupak/Kubernetes/components/service.md

 - LoadBalancer
   - External.
   - It is an abstraction service!!!
-It doesn't really accepts trafic on k8s level
+It doesn't really accepts trafic on k8s level, unlike nodePort or clusterIP
   - Exposes a service externally by provisioning a cloud provider's load balancer (e.g., AWS ELB, GCP LB, or Azure LB).
     - LoadBalancer services in Kubernetes are primarily designed for use with cloud providers.
   - `http://<external-load-balancer-ip(unique)>:<node-port>` in produnction; after tunnel maps on `http://127.0.0.1:<tunnel-port>`